 The online Law Enforcement Major Completion Program (LEMCP) is a cohort program which begins in fall semester of each year.
-Students are required to attend a one-day orientation at Metropolitan State University SLC in August to meet instructors, fellow students, learn about Web-based courses, and finalize degree plans with an advisor.
+Students are required to attend an orientation/Pre-major Advising Workshop (PAW) at Metropolitan State University SLC in August to meet instructors and fellow students, learn about Web-based courses, and finalize degree plans with an advisor.
 This is the only required travel to campus during the program.